 Shopping: As American as apple pie on Thanksgiving

-People crowd the first floor of Macy's department store as they open at midnight to start the stores' 'Black Friday' shopping weekend.
+People crowd the first floor of a Macy's before the store's midnight opening that kicks off the "Black Friday" shopping weekend.

 Thanksgiving shopping creep, Gray Thursday, or whatever you call it, stores are opening their doors today.
 They are trying to get us to buy instead of falling asleep on the couch.
 And a lot of folks are grumpy about it.
 But why?
 A whole lot of other places are open too.

 On my way to work this Thanksgiving, I stopped at the grocery store to buy some milk and a pumpkin pie.
 I stood in line for a latte at the coffee shop.
 People were working.
 People were buying.

 “There’s a tremendous amount of commerce going on on Thanksgiving,” says Boston College professor Ellen Ruppel Shell.
 “For some reason people are outraged by the idea of retailers being open on Thanksgiving, but really it’s just more of the same.”

 Restaurants are cooking.
 Airlines are flying.
 Movie theaters are popping popcorn.
 And that Ravens-Steelers game isn’t going to get played without a whole lot of folks hard at work.
 So, what’s the big deal about retail stores opening up on Thanksgiving day?